Why Most Conscious Wellness Brands Feel the Same in 2026

 What used to make a brand in this space distinct now has become the standard.
 Clean ingredients, a conscious mission, a connection with nature.
 When we look into the category right now, we can see what’s happened.

 The ingredient landscape has narrowed.
-Nature based formulas.
-Bakuchiol, microbiome science, prebiotic and postbiotic skincare, biotech-derived actives.
+Nature based formulas, bakuchiol, microbiome science, prebiotic and postbiotic skincare, biotech-derived actives.
 Brands are working from the same shortlist.
 The hero ingredients that signalled forward-thinking innovation a few years ago are now standard.

 Why this has happened